Talk between Mr. Hiroya Tanaka Professor at the Faculty of Environment and Information Studies, Keio University ×

 From among these three, Device & Module Solutions Company focuses on two of them, "achieving carbon zero" and " implementing a digital society" and is working to create new value that will contribute to the spread of new energy and high-speed communication.

 In conjunction with the start of OMRON's long-term vision, the mission of Device & Module Solutions Company has been defined as, "With our ‘connecting’ and ‘switching’ technologies, resolve social issues with customers.
 In the environmental domain, which represents the value provided in the environmental domain, we are not only working to decarbonize the production of our own products from a medium- to long-term perspective, but also optimizing society as a whole by involving our customers, suppliers, and other stakeholders.
-We are actively disseminating the value and direction provided by Device & Module Solutions Company by making various efforts, such as launching a new special website "Carbon Zero."(*2)
+We are actively disseminating the value and direction provided by Device & Module Solutions Company by making various efforts, such as launching a new special website "Carbon Zero."(*2) where we provide more information regarding our products, services and our efforts.

 (*1) Shaping the Future (SF2030): OMRON's long-term vision launched on April 1, 2022, which aims to “continue creating innovation driven by social needs through automation to empower people.”